 “Fire in the hole!” he announced loudly.
-His aim was off, however, and the intense thermite capsule exploded upon the side of the cave, causing dirt, rock, and bits of ant bodies to shower the area.
+His aim was off, however, and the intense little globe exploded upon the side of the cave, causing dirt, rock, and bits of ant bodies to shower the area.
 The roof of the passage collapsed in a plume of dirt and dust, burying more ants.

 Before the dust could even settle, three more ants came out of another entrance further away.
 Unlike the others, these only stopped to stare for a moment before they retreated back into the safety of their domain.

 For a few long moments, nobody moved, unsure if there would be more ants, but it soon became apparent that the ordeal was over.
 A number of ants were near the two cave entrances, dead, burning and stinking in the arid equatorial air.

 Taro looked down at the koala in her arms.
 “Are you okay?” she asked in concern.